-We collect and store only the following information about you: the name of the domain from which you access the Internet (for example, if you are connecting via a Time Warner Cable network or AT&T network), the date and time you access our site, and the Internet address of the website from which you linked to our site.
-This is all information obtained through Google Analytics.
-We use the information we collect to measure the number of visitors to the different sections of our site, and to help us make our site more useful to visitors.
+We collect and store only the following information about you: the name of the domain from which you access the internet, the date and time you access our site, and the Internet address of the website from which you linked to our site.
+This is all information obtained from Google Analytics.
+We use the information we collect to measure the number of visitors to the different sections of our site and to help us make our site more useful to visitors.

 Contact Information and Donations

-In supporting Thinkery, whether through donations or membership, we will ask that you provide personal information to us, including name, address, email, and phone number.
-This information will be used to correspond with you regarding to your support.
+In supporting Thinkery—whether through donations or membership—we will ask that you provide personal information to us, including name, address, email, and phone number.
+This information will be used to correspond with you regarding your support.
 We will never sell your personal information.
-We will occasionally share Member information, specifically names and addresses (we will never share your giving history, phone number or email address) with like-minded non-profit organizations in Austin.
-To request that your name and address not be shared, please send an email request to email@example.com.
+We will occasionally share Member information, specifically names and addresses (we will never share your giving history, phone number or email address) with like-minded nonprofit organizations in Austin.
+To request that your name and address not be shared, please send an email request to firstname.lastname@example.org.

 Sending us an Email